mworion/MountWizzard4/docs/source/install/mw4.rst

 DPI scaling on Ubuntu
 ---------------------
 This is quite similar to windows.
 You have to set the environment variables QT_SCALE_FACTOR and QT_FONT_DPI accordingly.
 They are already part of the MW4_Run.sh scripts.

 Update manually
 ---------------

-If you plan to upgrade MW4 to the newest release, you could use on of the
+If you plan to upgrade MW4 to the newest release, MW4 has it's own internal updater and using the script is not necessary.
+In some circumstances this might be necessary.
+In these cases you could use on of the

 .. code-block:: python